 By day, Connor is a game designer at ArenaNet with extensive experience working on puzzle and narrative-heavy games.
 Most recently working on the Guild Wars 2 Path of Fire expansion, he previously worked on the Oculus Rift title I Expect You To Die and was the design lead on Socrates Jones: Pro Philosopher and the official TVtropes Alternate Reality Game.

-Eric is researcher, working to finish his Ph.D. on using formal methods and artificial intelligence for education and game design.
+Eric recently finished his Ph.D. on using formal methods for education and game design.
 As a game developer, he enjoys creating game design tools and building simulations, previously working on titles such as Foldit and Refraction.

-By day, Val is a technical artist at Telltale Games, and has previously worked at Disney Research and Panasonic.
-Her past game projects include the philosophy game Socrates Jones: Pro Philosopher and the official TVtropes Alternate Reality Game.
+By day, Val is a technical artist at ArenaNet, and has previously worked at Telltale Games and Disney Research.
+Her past game projects include Socrates Jones: Pro Philosopher and the tvtropes.org alternate reality game.
+Val likes tea, ice skating, and skillfully crafted stories.

 Kristin can be found making games and drinking oolong tea when she's not busy being a software development engineer at Microsoft or working on game/AI research for her Ph.D.
 In the past, she's worked for Google and Disney Research.